-Every year in the United States there is a college athlete that suffers a major heat-related illness that could have been avoided by taking the proper precautions.
-In areas that have high temperatures and humidity rates, it is extremely important to make sure you are prepared.
+Every year in the United States, a college athlete suffers a serious heat-related illness that could have been avoided by taking the proper precautions.
+In areas that have high temperatures and humidity rates, it's extremely important to make sure you're prepared.

-Perspiration is extremely important in humid conditions, because if the levels are too high, the water vapor in the air does not allow your body to cool itself down efficiently.
+Perspiration is important in humid conditions, because if the levels are too high, the water vapor in the air does not allow your body to efficiently cool itself down.
 When this thick water vapor sticks to your skin like a thin plastic wrap, it prevents your sweat to come in contact with the air, which will create a boiling effect.
-When this happens, the body core temperature will increase and this can create heat exhaustion, heat stroke or even death.
+When this happens, body temperature increases, and this can create heat exhaustion, heat stroke or even death.